manueldeprada/decoders/README.md

 The BinaryCodeTransformer is a custom transformer model that acts like a probabilistic binary sequence generator.
 Given a discrete probability distribution over all possible binary sequences of a given length, it generates a sequence of that length according to that distribution.
 It is useful to test HF compatible sample-without-replacement decoders, like the Stochastic Beam Search decoder.

 The code maps each of the 2^n possible binary sequences of length n to its positive integer decimal representation.
 Then, it uses that number as the index of the corresponding probability in the input distribution.
-Since we are interested in autorergressive generation, the model computes the conditional probabilities by summing over the possible continuations of the sequence.
+Since we are interested in autoregressive generation, the model computes the conditional probabilities by summing over the possible continuations of the sequence.

 ### FakeTransformer